top of page

 The crowd was much better during the 1969 Grey Cup between Ottawa and Saskatchewan.
 A total of 400 police officers marched around the playing surface with three-foot-long billies and wearing hard hats for crowd control.
 The influx of police officers was due to concerns about ongoing FLQ separatist terrorist bombing activities in Quebec and to secure the protection of Canadian Prime Minister Pierre Trudeau, who was in attendance.
 The 33,172 fans taking in the game went off without notice.

-Attendance did improve to 24,191 during the Larks 1970 Grey Cup-winning season, but quickly tumbled the following season, prompting an announcement that the club was moving back to Molson Stadium on the campus of McGill University for the 1972 season, citing that the “windswept waterfront stadium has been disappointing in terms of attendance, season ticket sales, and sightlines.”
+Attendance did improve to 24,191 during the Larks 1970 Grey Cup-winning season, but quickly tumbled the following season, prompting an announcement that the club was moving back to McGill University for the 1972 season, citing that the “windswept waterfront stadium had been disappointing in terms of attendance, season ticket sales, and sightlines.”

 During this time, Als’ owner Sam Berger purchased a club for the North American Soccer League in hopes of bringing in additional revenue.
 The Montreal Olympique operated at Autostade for the 1971 season to disappointing crowds before relocating to the smaller University of Montreal Stadium the next season.
 The team would cease operations after three years after being unable to secure a suitable venue in town.